jhowarth/bearable/README.md

-Welcome
+Bearable
 =======

 A small Clojure library that makes writing XML schemas slightly more bearable.

 Usage
 -----
-Welcome adds several new tags to [prxml](http://richhickey.github.com/clojure-contrib/prxml-api.html).
+Bearable adds several new tags to [prxml](http://richhickey.github.com/clojure-contrib/prxml-api.html).
 A good explanation of prxml can be found [here](http://nakkaya.com/2009/10/10/processing-xml-with-clojure/).

-The new tags available through Welcome are:
+The new tags available through Bearable are:

 * :ordered-list! -- requires an element to contain an ordered list of elements
 * :unordered-list! -- requires an element to contain an unordered list of elements